 Toward the end of each volume a segment is devoted to universal metaphysical, psychological, and humanitarian matters that are largely presented in question and answer form between the protagonist, and his or her audience.

 Lutor is prophet to a higher species of human.
-His mission begins in the late 24th century as he steers the new genus towards the Golden Age.
+His mission begins in the late 24th century as he steers the new genus toward the New Age.

 Unaware of his future role – he meets Queen Ariadne, Xerses II – who becomes his most ardent champion.

 Lutor’s life is presented as full of humanity in every sense of the word.

 Bodekka: Daughter of Lutor is the second book in the Xerses Chronicles series.

 Introduced at the end of Volume I Lutor: Prophet of the New Age, Bodekka is Lutor’s feisty illegitimate daughter.
-Her character is loosely based around the female warrior – Queen Boudicca (formerly known as Boadicea), who died in approximately A.D.
+Her character is loosely based around the female warrior Queen Boudicca (formerly known as Boadicea), who died in approximately A.D.
 60-61.